Bill Stemmyer

 William Stemmyer (May 6, 1865 – May 3, 1945) was a Major League Baseball pitcher for the Boston Beaneaters and Cleveland Blues.
 He was nicknamed "Cannonball".

 In 1886 – his first and only full season in the majors – Stemmyer led the National League in strikeouts per 9 innings (6.17) and wild pitches (63).
 The 63 wild pitches is still the highest single-season total in National League history.

-Stemmyer died in his hometown three days before his 80th birthday.
+Stemmyer died in his hometown at age 79.